adaltas/ece-webtech-2022-spring/courses/webtech/modules/02.expressjs/index.md

 ## Routing

-You can add parameters in the routes :
+You can add parameters in the routes:

 ```javascript
 app.get(